-Review of Submittal No. 2
+Review of Submittal No. 3

-When the Mission Bay Preserve Design Review Committee has determined that all requirements for Submittal No. 2 have been met, the MBPDRC must:
+Same as the Review for Submittal No. 1 above.

-- Within fourteen (14) days, meet and either approve or disapprove the proposed improvements. - The MBPDRC will provide written notice to the owner of time, date, place of the meeting. - Failure by the MBPDRC to act within this fourteen (14) calendar day period will constitute a denial of the submittal.
-In the event of such a denial due to non-action by the MBPDRC, the homeowner may then request, by mail, formal notification of the status of the submittal. - Failure by the MBPDRB to act within fourteen (14) calendar days of the request for formal notification will constitute an approval of the submittal. - Should the MBPDRC disapprove any submittal, the owner has the right to appeal the decision to the Board of Directors of Mission Bay Preserve Home Owners Association pursuant to the CC&R's.
-This review will include, but not be limited to: a determination of whether the submittal is consistent with Submittal No. 1; itemized reasons for any discrepancies if plans are not approved; and the review and approval or disapproval of all plans.
-Upon the MBPDRC approval of Submittal No. 2, owners should diligently proceed to submit their plans and specifications to the Polson Building Department for approval and issuance of building permits. - The owner must provide a copy of all building permits to the MBPDRC.
+Should the MBPDRC disapprove any submittal, the owner has the right to appeal the decision to the Board of Directors of Mission Bay Preserve Home Owners Association pursuant to the CC&R's.
+This review will include, but not be limited to: a determination of whether the submittal is consistent with Submittal No. 2; itemized reasons for any discrepancies if plans are not approved; and the review and approval or disapproval of all plans.

-Submittal No. 3
+Upon the MBPDRC approval of Submittal No. 3, owners should diligently proceed to submit their plans and specifications to the Polson Building Department for approval and issuance of building permits.

+Report back to the MBPDRC after the Building Permit is Issued